gemeofficial/gemeblog/blog/2025-06-08-eggs-recalled-salmonella-the-best-way-to-deal-with-eggs-recalled/index.md

 2. Traditional composting methods may not consistently achieve the temperatures needed to kill Salmonella and other pathogens.

-### How Does GEME Electric Composter Kill Salmonella :
+### How Does Electric Composter Kill Salmonella :

-1. **Hot Composting**: GEME composters are designed to reach and maintain high temperatures (typically between 130°F and 160°F) that effectively kill Salmonella and other harmful bacteria.
+1. **Hot Composting**: Our home Electric composters are designed to reach and maintain high temperatures (typically between 130°F and 160°F) that effectively kill Salmonella and other harmful bacteria.

 2. **Kobold Heating Process**: It provides the most suitable conditions for Kobold to grow and degrade.
 Kobold is a pure natural high-temperature resistant composite microorganism.
 The fermentation heat can reach up to 75°C during the fermentation process.
 Hence, it can kill Salmonella.
+However, only one composter has this feature.

  ![Kobold Heating Compost to Kill Salmonella in Eggs Recalled](./img/kobold-heating-compost-to-kill-salmonella-in-eggs-recalled.jpg)